Balancing Robot: Design, Control, and Programming with STM32

 ➜ Who wants to understand how robots are generally made

-➜ Who wants to implement controly systems algorithms in real world
+➜ Who wants to implement control systems algorithms in the real world

 ➜ Embedded developers ready to dive deep into flight controller firmware using STM32.